 The Union College Common Partner Program seeks to place students with quality non-profit organizations throughout the school-year that will engage the students in service learning while making a positive impact on the population they are serving.
 Ideally, we seek organizations that will place students in situations that both utilize their skills and challenge them to fulfill self-set learning goals.

 Organizations wishing to host a Union College student as a service worker throughout the school-year are asked to contact the Director of Common Partners with their interest.

-There are numerous opportunities for service within our city of Barbourville and region of Southeastern KY.
+There are numerous opportunities for service within our city of Barbourville and region of southeastern Kentucky.
 Our Common Partners office is always willing to help our service minded individuals find a place to serve.
 Please take a look at some of our community partners below for possible immediate opportunities at partnerships already established.

 We ask that all volunteers remember that they represent Union College and our Common Partners Organization.